 We started more in the mid of peak fall foliage and headed to New Hampshire after our flight from Dallas to Boston, MA.
 Then to Vermont, Maine, and Massachusetts for peak autumn colors.

-Right now, for 2021, it appears that the best time to see the leaves in New England will be late September and early October.
+Right now, for 2022, it appears that the best time to see the leaves in New England will be late September and early October.
 This is predicted from the New England Fall Foliage map.
 This is similar to what we experienced in 2021.
 Also recommend checking out this guide from this blog on the color updates and foliage forecast.

 We found the Yankee Foliage Leaf Peeper App to be super helpful for planning our trip.

 The New England Fall Foliage Map is helpful to keep an eye on for planning your trip and managing expectations for when the leaves could change colors.
 This updated map will share when and where they believe is peak time to see the leaves.
 It’s so important to look at this when planning your trip.
 Honestly, the leaves go so fast!

 How to Plan a New England Fall Road Trip